harshonyou/CHIP-8/README.md

 # Chip-8 Emulator in Python

 This repository provides a simple implementation of the [Chip-8](#what-is-chip-8) virtual machine in Python using Pygame for graphics and audio.
 You can use this emulator to play classic Chip-8 games or run test ROMs.
+Demo can be found on [YouTube](https://www.youtube.com/watch?v=C0t2sXF5C34).

 ## Table of Contents